waynodiablo/Oystercard/sequence/onsite/day_one.md

 ### Getting your laptop (onsite cohorts)

-At 11.00am on the first day, go to the mezzanine and ask for Cata.
-To get to the mezzanine, go to floor 3, go into the room with all the desks and monitors, then go up the wooden stairs.
+At 11.00am on the first day, go to the first floor and ask for Cata.
+You can take the lift or the stairs to the first floor.

 ### Setting up your laptop